BEST CHOICE | BEST PRICE | ||||

 How to Install a Sump Pump

-One of the most important questions you’re going to have is whether or not you’ll be installing your new sump pump by yourself.
+One of the most important questions you’ll have is whether or not you’ll be installing your new sump pump by yourself.
 We’re going to shoot straight with you.
 If you have no prior experience installing a pump, opt for a professional.

-Of course, we know that pride might get the best of you so we decided to give you some basic instructions on how to install a sump pump.
+Of course, we know that pride might get the best of you, so we decided to give you some basic instructions on installing a sump pump.

 Depending upon the type of pump you have chosen, some tools and materials are going to be required.
 Some of the items that you might need are:

 Get that shovel out and dig.
 You’re going to need a hole for the sump pump.
-As a general rule, your hole needs to be about six inches longer than the pump from top to bottom.
+Generally, your hole needs to be about six inches longer than the pump from top to bottom.
 It also needs to be around 10′ wider.
 That should give you plenty of room.
-It is important that you line the bottom of the sump basin with a layer of gravel that is three inches thick.
+You must line the bottom of the sump basin with a layer of gravel that is three inches thick.

 Once the pump is in the hole, add more gravel around the base to stabilize the pump.
 You’ll want at least two inches of clearance at the top where the pipe connections are.